ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/common_issues.md

 ## Unknown relation type 0

 "Unknown relation type 0." error occurs only when using REST API.
-The issue does not occur the first time article is published (upon creation).
+The issue doesn't occur the first time article is published (upon creation).
 It only happens after the article is edited and published.